Amtrak Superliner Roomettes

 Amtrak Superliner Roomette: What You Need To Know

 My first Amtrak Superliner roomette was room 14 on the 421 Texas Eagle from Chicago to Los Angeles.
 I loved it!
-The year prior, I went from coast to coast in coach class and found roomettes to be my new happy place.
+The year before, I went from coast to coast in coach class and found roomettes to be my new happy place.

 Amtrak Trains With Superliner Equipment